-Join Seán Duggan for an in-depth discussion in this video Shooting skies for your image library, part of Photoshop Compositing Project: Replacing a Sky.
+Join Seán Duggan for an in-depth discussion in this video Shooting skies for your image library, part of Replacing a Sky in Photoshop.

 - Essential element of being able to quickly replace…the sky in an image is having another sky image available…that has all the qualities you need…for a successful replacement.…Adding sky images to your own stock image bank…is a way to build a collection of sky photos…that you can use in your projects.…Creating an image bank of skies is very easy to do…just photograph the sky anytime you see…that it looks interesting.…Pretty skies are always tempting, of course,…but don't forget to shoot the gray and the gloomy skies too.…